onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>auto_pad</tt> : string (default is NOTSET)</dt>
 <dd>auto_pad must be either NOTSET, SAME_UPPER, SAME_LOWER or VALID.
 Where default value is NOTSET, which means explicit padding is used.
-SAME_UPPER or SAME_LOWER mean pad the input so that the output spatial size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
-VALID mean no padding.</dd>
+SAME_UPPER or SAME_LOWER mean pad the input so that `output_shape[i] = ceil(input_shape[i] / strides[i])` for each axis `i`.
+The padding is split between the two sides equally or almost equally (depending on whether it is even or odd).
+In case the padding is an odd number, the extra padding is added at the end for SAME_UPPER and at the beginning for SAME_LOWER.</dd>
 <dt><tt>ceil_mode</tt> : int (default is 0)</dt>
 <dd>Whether to use ceil or floor (default) to compute the output shape.</dd>
 <dt><tt>count_include_pad</tt> : int (default is 0)</dt>